Aliases for E2F8 Gene

 GeneCards Summary for E2F8 Gene

 E2F8 (E2F Transcription Factor 8) is a Protein Coding gene.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and identical protein binding.
+Diseases associated with E2F8 include Retinal Cancer and Bilateral Retinoblastoma.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and identical protein binding.
 An important paralog of this gene is E2F7.